PACO-CPU/minimal-mistakes/_docs/052-eval-gauss.md

 The resulting approximate images were compared pixel by pixel to the output of the precise Gaussian filter implementation.
 Mean absolute and relative deviation were calculated from the differences and distributions of the absolute deviations were compiled for each image size.

 ### Results
-For a 256 by 256 pixel image the original:
+For a 256 by 256 pixel image, the original:

 <img src="/paco-cpu/images/results/lut/lenna_256/lenna_256x256.png" alt="Lenna original" width="512">